-- 111.01 Troubleshoot and improve VMIP 2 model; fine-tune the peak-hour validation - 111.02 Provide transportation modeling support for planning activities such as conformity analyses and other studies, such as the RTMF nexus study. - 111.03 Maintain future year population and employment projections at traffic analysis zone (ΓAZ) level.
-At a minimum, projections are required for the 20-year planning horizon and intermediate planning years consistent with air quality planning requirements. - 111.04 Provide traffic modeling data as basis for EMFAC air quality model runs in support of air quality planning activities and conformity determinations. - 111.05 Conduct modeling runs for traffic impact studies for local developments and local general plan development. - 111.06 Participate in activities related to coordination of traffic modeling activities on a Valleywide basis to include interaction with other valley transportation planning agencies, the SJVAPCD and state and federal agencies as appropriate. - 111.07 Troubleshoot the ABM and test the ABM for conformity, GHG targets and other planning activities; train COG staff to operate and maintain the ABM. - 111.08 Integrate ITHIM with the ABM
+- 111.01 Troubleshoot and improve VMIP 2 model; fine-tune the peak-hour validation.
+The task includes further enhancement of the current traffic model in response to ARB's technical review of Fresno COG's RTP/SCS effort. - 111.02 Provide transportation modeling support for planning activities including conformity analyses and other studies, such as the RTMF nexus study and city general plan updates.. - 111.03 Maintain future year population and employment projections at traffic analysis zone (TAZ) level.
+At a minimum, projections are required for the 20-year planning horizon and intermediate planning years consistent with air quality planning requirements.
+This task will provide better forecast of the future modeling assumptions leading to the next RTP/SCS development. - 111.04 Provide traffic modeling data as basis for EMFAC air quality model runs in support of air quality planning activities and conformity determinations.
+The VMT and speed distribution data the model produces are critical input to EMFAC analyses to ensure future regional transportation project deliveries. - 111.05 Conduct modeling runs for traffic impact studies for local developments and local general plan development.
+Traffic impact and project trip distributions are valuable products Fresno COG's traffic model can provide to local development community and member agencies. - 111.06 Participate in activities related to coordination of traffic modeling activities on a Valleywide basis to include interaction with other valley transportation planning agencies, the SJVAPCD and state and federal agencies as appropriate.
+Fresno COG will play the role of coordinator among the regional planning agencies to promote regional cooperation, information distribution, and technical assistance in the modeling context. - 111.07 Troubleshoot the ABM and test the ABM for conformity, GHG targets and other planning activities; train COG staff to operate and maintain the ABM.
+This task will involve further refinement and scenario development of the ABM to ensure the validity of the model results in terms of meeting air quality conformity and GHG reduction targets set by ARB. - 111.08 Integrate ITHIM with the ABM.
+This task involves modifying existing VMIP 2 modeling scripts to perform seamlessly with the newly developed ABM, and output the modeling results to be used by ITHIM model.

 111 Regional Transportation Modeling

 Task Description C O G O T H R % of Work J U L A U G SE P O C T N O V D E C JA N F E B M A R A P R M A Y J U N

 111.01 Trouble shoot VMIP2 • 15

 111.02 Support planning process 15

-111.03 Maintain future year models 10
+111.03 Maintain future year models 10 •

 111.04 Provide input to EMFAC 5

-111. 05 Traffic Impact Studies Modeling • 5
+111. 05 Traffic Impact Studies Modeling 5 •

 111.06 Participate Valley Wide 5

-111.07 Troubleshoot and test ABM • 5
+111.07 Troubleshoot and test ABM 25 •

 111.08 Integrate ITHIM with the ABM 20